stephenlepisto/designpatternexamples/docs/strategy.md

 # Strategy Pattern {#strategy_pattern}

+@image html strategy_diagram.png "Diagram of the Strategy pattern"

 The Strategy pattern is used when a choice of multiple different but related algorithms can be made at run time.
-The implementation of each related algorithm exposes the same interface so as to hide the details of implementation from the calling program.
+The implementation of each related algorithm exposes the same interface so as to hide the details of implementation from the calling program and the algorithm.

 In a more general form, a "Strategy" is nothing more than a class implementation hidden behind an abstract interface.
 This allows the implementation to be changed without affecting the caller.
-The Strategy pattern takes this one step further to allow entire algorithms to be hidden behind the interface and then swap in different instances of the interface to change the algorithm being used at run time.
+The Strategy pattern takes this one step further to allow entire algorithms to be hidden behind the interface and then swap in different instances of the interface at run time to change the algorithm being used.

 Typically a Strategy pattern implementation specifies the algorithm at the time the program starts up or is configured.
 It can also be configured at